 - Items accepted.
 While you can find lenders like Borro and Vorrow that accept most luxury items, some specialize in one thing, like jewelry or cars.
 Make sure the lender accepts the item you’d like to sell before applying.

 - Selling help.
 How much help will the lender provide for selling the item?
 If you aren’t experienced, you might want to go for a lender that completely takes care of the sale.

 - Rates and fees.
-You’ll have to pay interest and fees on the amount you borrow — which can add up if your item takes a while to sell or doesn’t sell at all.
+You’ll have to pay interest and fees on the amount you borrow, which can add up if your item takes a while to sell or doesn’t sell at all.
 These aren’t always listed on the lender’s site and can vary by item.
-To get a more accurate idea of how much you’ll pay, reach out to the lender or fill out the online application to get an estimate if that’s an option.
+To get a more accurate idea of how much you’ll pay, reach out to the lender to get an estimate.